cinnamon-cicada/cinnamon-cicada/README.md

 I'm a sophomore at Vanderbilt University looking to create social impact through technology.
 I am also...

 - 🐛 a cicada lover;
-- 🍅 the mother of a Windows study buddy (still in the womb);
+- 🍅 mothering a virtual study buddy (still in the womb);
 - 🦀 from Maryland;
 - 📽 a filmmaking enthusiast